andrewcooke/CRC.jl/README.md

 This is a [Julia](http://julialang.org/) module for calculating Cyclic Redundancy Checksums (CRCs).

-* All the algoirthms in the [Reveng Catalogue](http://reveng.sourceforge.net/crc-catalogue) are supported.
+* All the algoirthms in the [RevEng Catalogue](http://reveng.sourceforge.net/crc-catalogue) are supported.

 * New algorithms can be easilly added.